Caring for a Person with Alzheimer's Disease: Your Easy-to-Use Guide from the National Institute on Aging

 Caring for someone in the final stage of life is always hard.
 It may be even harder when the person has AD.
 Of course, you want to make the person as comfortable as possible, but he or she can't tell you how.
 You may become frustrated because you don't know what to do.

 When the person with AD dies, you may have lots of feelings.
 You may feel sad, depressed, or angry.
 You also may feel relieved that the person is no longer suffering and that you don't have to care for the person any longer.
 Relief sometimes may lead to feelings of guilt.
 All of these feelings are normal.

 Planning for the end of a person's life and knowing what to expect can make this time easier for everyone.
 Geriatric care managers, grief counselors, and hospice care staff are trained to help you through this time.
 You might want to contact hospice staff early for help on how to care for the dying person.
 These professionals can help make the person more comfortable.
-For more information about these services, see "Geriatric care managers.
+For more information about these services, see Geriatric care managers.

-Publication Date: July 2012
+Publication Date: January 2017

 Page Last Updated: March 16, 2017